Kitti-Wong/Kitti-Wong/README.md

 ## 🧪 What I do

-I work on testing complex systems — from enterprise platforms to games —
+I work on testing complex systems — from enterprise platforms and games —
 making sure everything works as expected (and when it doesn't, I find out why).

 - Design meaningful test scenarios, not just happy paths